cisagov/untitledgoosetool/README.md

 Firefox is required for authenticating with Untitled Goose Tool.

-Currently, the only MFA method accepted in Untitled Goose Tool is the push notification offered by the Microsoft Authenticator app.
+Currently, the following MFA methods are accepted in Untitled Goose Tool: the push notification offered by the Microsoft Authenticator app, number matching MFA, and one-time password (OTP) from either the Microsoft Authenticator app or SMS.

 On a Windows machine, you will need to make sure to have the Microsoft Visual C++ redistributable package (14.x) installed prior to running the tool.